yazz/VisualJS/README.md

 ### What is JS Creator's killer feature?

-JayStation's killer feature is being able to build simple internal business apps fast
+JS Creator's killer feature is being able to build simple internal business apps fast

 ### Is there commercial support for JS Creator?
 If you require commercial support then please go to http://dannea.com